CANTON An Ogdensburg woman was sentenced to jail Friday by a St. Lawrence County judge on a felony charge of driving while intoxicated.

 Ms. Westurn was returned to St. Lawrence County Court after she had been held in county jail for violating her May interim probation sentence by not reporting to Franklin County Probation, where her supervision had been transferred.

-If she successfully completes her interim probation sentence, she will be afforded the opportunity to plead to a reduced charge of petit larceny, a misdemeanor.
+If she successfully completes her interim probation sentence, she will be afforded the opportunity to plea to a reduced charge of petit larceny, a misdemeanor.

 Lianne M. Osgood, 24, of 673 County Route 4, pleaded guilty to fourth-degree welfare fraud, a felony.